swayok/alternative-laravel-cache/Readme.md

 File cache storage currently supports only `'driver' => 'file'`.
 You can extend list of file cache drivers by
 overwriting `AlternativeCacheStoresServiceProvider->makeFileCacheAdapter()`

-Yep, there is no tests right now and possibly they will never appear.
+Yep, there are not much tests right now and possibly there will never be more.